The Siegfried Fellowship provides project-based internship experiences grounded in the following premises:

-As the president and CEO of a national distribution company, Jeff Siegfried knows plenty about internships.
-That knowledge ignited the Gettysburg College alumnus to fund a dynamic new internship program at Gettysburg's Center for Career Development.
+As the President and CEO of a national distribution company, Jeff Siegfried knows plenty about internships.
+That knowledge ignited the Gettysburg College alumnus to fund a dynamic new internship program through Gettysburg's Center for Career Development.

 "This internship program is not just about college kids fetching coffee for executives; it focuses on providing students with the opportunity to perform goal-oriented projects and produce a valuable service for a company during their internship, making it a win-win for all parties," Siegfried says.

 Omni Cable has benefited from 5 Gettysburg students: Kaitlyn McCrudden and Michael Eddy in 2016; Joe Rava in 2014; Katy Compton in 2013; and Melanie Rader in 2012.

 For more information contact Jamie Guilford via email at firstname.lastname@example.org or call (717) 337-6616.